+The analysis of neighborhood structure using the proximity order relation turned out to be difficult to apply in practice.
+Depending on the dataset, most of the considered observations had between a dozen and several dozen nearest neighbors.
+Many of them rarely or never appeared in the same leaf as the predicted instance due to their relatively large distance in the feature space.
+This effect was particularly visible when distance was measured using the Manhattan metric, which considers displacements along each feature (axis) independently.
+Since Manhattan distance aligns naturally with the structure of DTs---whose splits are axis-aligned and evaluate one feature at a time---we adopted it as the primary measure of proximity.
+For each dataset, continuous features were standardized, and binary features were mapped to -1 and 1.

-Let us introduce the notation $k\_l$, which is the number of observations for which, among $k$ nearest neighbors, $l$ samples belong to the same class as the considered instance.
-Intuitively, high $k\_l$ values for low $l$, relative to $k$, indicate inhomogeneity in the data and possibly a relatively high number of outliers.
-For each dataset, we calculated the $k\_l$ statistics for $k \in \{1, 2, \dots, 10\}$ and $l \in \{0, \dots, k\}$ for each $k$.
-Then, we performed normalization so that for each $k$, the sum $k\_0$, ..., $k\_k$ equaled 100, making those values comparable between datasets of varying sizes.
+Let $k\_l$ denote the number of observations for which exactly $l$ out of their $k$ nearest neighbors belong to the same class as the observation itself.
+Intuitively, high $k\_l$ values for small $l$ (relative to $k$) indicate class inhomogeneity in the local neighborhood and may signal a relatively large proportion of outliers.
+For each dataset, we computed the $k\_l$ statistics for $k \in \{1, 2, \dots, 10\}$ and $l \in \{0, \dots, k\}$.
+We then normalized these counts so that, for each fixed $k$, the sum $k\_0 + k\_1 + \dots + k\_k$ equaled 100, allowing for direct comparison across datasets of different sizes.